 Most recipes seem complicated for a beginner (or lazy person like me), but mine isn’t.
 I will give my recipe for 1 gallon of wine, although I typically make 2 gallons at a time as that fits nicely into my stock pot.
 For 1 gallon, use:

-Step 3 – Take the rhubarb out of the freezer and dump it into a large stainless steel stock pot.
+Step 3 – Take the rhubarb out of the freezer and dump it (or the berries) into a large stainless steel stock pot.
 I use one that is about 15 litres – maybe 12 inches diameter and same height – so I can make 2 gallons quite comfortably in it.
-Leave the frozen rhubarb alone for a few hours or a day, until thawed.
-Then pour 1 cup of boiling water over the rhubarb and mash around with a potato masher.
+Let the frozen rhubarb or berries thaw.
+Then pour 1 cup of boiling water over the it and mash around with a potato masher.
 Add 14 cups (i.e. 3.5 L) more of cold water to make a total of 15 cups of water, 5 cups of regular sugar, and stir until dissolved.
-Toss in half an envelope of wine yeast, and stir some more.
 If you have a hydrometer, you’ll find that the specific gravity is about 1.080-1.090.
 If you don’t have a hydrometer, just trust me.
 If you used the proportions of 1 volume sugar to 3 volumes of total added water, you will be close enough.
 Cover the pot.

-Place an airlock on the jug (also purchased at the local wine making supply store), stand the whole jug in an ice cream bucket and leave it on the counter for a few days.
+Place an airlock on the jug (also purchased at the local wine making supply store), stand the whole jug in an ice cream bucket, and leave it on the counter for a few days.
 (Putting it in the bucket is to make sure that it is not fermenting too wildly, such that it overflows and makes a huge mess.
 Conversely if it isn’t fermenting, you might need to add some more yeast.)